tardate/LittleCodingKata/README.md

-# 414 Little Coding Katas
+# 415 Little Coding Katas

-> Latest addition :sparkles: [Cursor](./ai/cursor) - A quick introduction to Cursor, an AI-powered code editor
+> Latest addition :sparkles: [Testing RADIUS](./infrastructure/radius/testing) - Notes about testing RADIUS servers with CHAP and EAP.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about